FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 with bridge MAC learning being only one possibe example.
 [RFC2544] (Section C.2.4.1) lists another example: ARP with wait time 5 seconds.

+## Existing Informative Terms

+The terms specified in the following subsections have appeared in previous BMWG documents, but not neccessarily named the same way, and generally without precise definitions.

+The normative terms in later sections are easier to define if the names and definitions of the existing terms are clarified.

+### Test Equipment

+{::comment}

+    TODO: Define and give minimal references.

+{:/comment}

+### Test Procedure

+{::comment}

+    TODO: Define and give minimal references.

+{:/comment}

+{::comment}

+    TODO: Distinguish "manual" from "automated"?

+    TODO: Automated may need specific Implementation and Inputs more specific than normal Test Case.

+{:/comment}

+### Test Report

+{::comment}

+    TODO: Define and give minimal references.

+{:/comment}

+### Test Case

+{::comment}

+    TODO: Define and give minimal references.

+{:/comment}

+### Test Suite

+{::comment}

+    TODO: Define and give minimal references.

+{:/comment}

+### A Search

+{::comment}

+    TODO: Define and give minimal references.

+{:/comment}

 ## Trial Terms

+{::comment}

+    TODO: Separate short description from further discussion.

+{:/comment}

 This section defines new and redefine existing terms for quantities relevant as inputs or outputs of a Trial, as used by the Measurer component.